decidiamo/decidim-module-donations/README.md

   # configure a custom I18n key with an HTML text of your choosing
   # set it to an empty string to avoid showing any text
   config.terms_and_conditions = "decidim.donations.terms_and_conditions"

+  # optionally, configure a Currency unit (ISO 4217)
+  # Rember to also change Decidim.current_unit for the symbol (ie: €, $, ...)
+  config.currency = "EUR"

+  # By defult, production uses production gateways mode and development/test the testing mode.
+You can force otherwise by changing the next configuration
+  # valid values are :production and :test
+  # config.mode = :production
 end
 ```